 - Use knee pain and knee swelling as a guide.
 If either or both are increasing, the knee isn’t tolerating what you’re doing to it.

 - Technique is everything.
-Compensation patterns develop after an ACL tear, so focusing on correct muscle and movement/biomechanical patterns is paramount.
+Compensation patterns develop after a knee injury, so focusing on correct muscle and movement/biomechanical patterns is crucial.

 - Complete your ACL rehabilitation.
 Once people are back running with no knee pain it’s easy to think that it’s all done.
 But the last 1/3 of the protocol is the most important – to help reduce the chance of re-injury, increase the chance of a successful return to sport, and possibly to reduce the likelihood of osteoarthritis down the track.